lfost42/Data-Generator/README.md

 [MIT License](LICENSE.md)

 ## Project status
-This project is in early development.
+This portion of the project is completing development.